Buy the Books

 YOU MIGHT ALSO LIKE

+Historical fiction has never been more popular, with more people than ever enjoying reading it.
 Peter writes the kind of novels he likes to read - adventure stories with plenty of historical fact, peopled by believable characters, with a touch of humour and maybe even a little romance!
 Here are some recommendations, classics and less well known works, for like-minded souls to consider.

 DEATH TO THE FRENCH by CS Forester (1933)